hanleyweng/blog/knol/2015/s2/physcom/_posts/2015-10-24-Physical-Computing.md

 tags: [Physical Computing talk]
 ---

 The slides for my recent talk on Physical Computing.
-A bit broad, but hopefully something tickles your fancy and can give an idea on what you might want to explore next.
+A bit broad, but hopefully something tickles your fancy and can give an idea of what you might want to explore next.

 Thanks to [Jennifer Nunez](http://www.jennifernunez.com.au/) for the design template, and to her and [Daisy Smith](http://daisymarie128.github.io/) for coming out to answer student questions in the field.